PE and Sport Premium

 The PE and sport premium can help primary schools to increase access to sport and physical activity, providing primary schools with £320m of government funding to make additional and sustainable improvements to the quality of the PE, physical activity and sport offered through their core budgets.
 It is allocated directly to schools so they have the flexibility to use it in the way that works best for their pupils.
 The PE and sport premium survey highlighted the significant impact which PE and Sport has had in many primary schools across England.

 How is the PE and Sport Premium spent at Thomlinson Junior School?

-- Pupils who can swim competently, confidently and proficiently over a distance of at least 25m: 97%
+- swim competently, confidently and proficiently over a distance of at least 25 metres;

 PE and Sports Ethos at Thomlinson Junior School

 We believe that all pupils should have equal opportunities in PE and Games regardless of skill level, ability or gender.
 Appropriate provision should be made for those pupils who need activities to be adapted in order to participate in physical education.

 Pupils are taught six areas of activity.
 During each year of key stage 2 pupils are taught: